Norwegian Second Division: 1991–1995

 All group winners, excluding second teams of top division teams, were promoted to 1. divisjon.

 1996–2000

 Each group winner played qualification play-offs to decide which teams promote to 1. divisjon.
 Teams in bold promoted to 1. divisjon through qualification play-offs.

 2001–2016

 All group winners, excluding second teams of top division teams, were promoted to 1. divisjon.

 2017–

 Teams in bold were promoted to 1. divisjon.

 Teams in italics were relegated to 2. divisjon.

 Reserve teams

 Reserve teams of clubs from the two top divisions can participate in the 2. divisjon.
 Reserve teams of clubs from the 1. divisjon can not play in the 2. divisjon, so if a team is relegated from the 1. divisjon, the club's reserve team will be relegated to the 3. divisjon regardless of their final position in the league.

 Sponsorship

-From 2016, 2. divisjon has its title sponsorship rights sold to PostNord.
+From 2016 until 2025 the 2. divisjon had its title sponsorship rights sold to PostNord.